 Genesis Gold® provides complete hypothalamus support.

 The hypothalamic amino acids in Genesis Gold® help optimize POMC production.
-In addition, the all-natural whole plant foods, sea vegetation, and herbal blend in Genesis Gold® help increase cell receptor site sensitivity, improve hormone metabolism, and decrease inflammation.
+In addition, the all-natural whole plant foods, sea vegetation, and herbal blend in Genesis Gold® help increase cell receptor site sensitivity.
+As well as improve hormone metabolism and decrease inflammation.

 It’s not easy to deal with insulin resistance, diabetes, metabolic syndrome, or PCOS.
 Why don’t you join me in our Hormone Reboot Training where you’ll get access to our Hormone Support Group so I can answer your questions.